 - 9. Ad groups.

-Considering your account structure, you will have 2 ad groups in every individual campaign: in-stream and discovery.
+Considering your account structure, you will have 2 video ad groups in every individual campaign: in-stream and discovery.
 Enter the name of an ad group and insert a link to the ad in the “Your YouTube video” field.

 This banner will be displayed on the right of the video itself.
 If you do not select bumpers, then an automatic image based on the video from your channel will be used.